SFSU-CSC-667/term-project-spring-2017-team-bs/README.md

 5. Open a browser and go to `localhost:3000`

 ### Things to fix:
-* Closing the tab or browser while in a game will not remove that player from the game (persistence)
 * Turn order is not representative of what the client sees (not clockwise)
 * The host can make calls before everyone draws their cards